C.F. Estrela da Amadora (1932): Kit

-Estrela's kit was white with the shirt split with three colours (hence the nickname 'the tricolours').
-Left side was red, the middle white and the right green, with the shorts and socks white.
+Estrela's kit was split with three colours (hence the nickname 'the tricolours'): red and green fimbriated white, with the shorts and socks white.
 The club was longtime sponsored by national brands Tepa and Cofidis.

-In 2005, Estrela decided to change the club's kit to traditional white, copying the badge and taking away the old red, green and white striped kit.
+In 2005, Estrela decided to change the club's kit to traditional white, copying the badge (left side was red, the middle white and the right green) and taking away the old kit.

 Notable players

 Throughout its history, Estrela da Amadora has formed and had some notable players in Portugal, and some of them internationally.
 Some examples are Paulo Bento (former Portuguese player and currently head coach of South Korea's national team) and Jorge Andrade (former Portuguese player who played for clubs as F.C.
 Porto, Deportivo de La Coruña and Juventus).